mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/installation.rst

 .. meta::
    :description:
-        Detailed steps on how to install Krita
+        Detailed steps on how to install Krita.

 .. metadata-placeholder